AniketOxO/Eunonix/SENSORY_EXPANSION.md

 ## License

-Part of the LifeOS platform.
+Part of the Eunonix platform.
-© 2025 LifeOS.
+© 2025 Eunonix.
 All rights reserved.

 ---